-The UK is bracing itself for further rail strikes in October, with millions of Britons set to face travel disruptions as the RMT and ASLEF rail unions stage a mass walkout.
-Most major national rail services will be severely reduced or suspended entirely due to the strikes, leaving commuters weighing up their options.
+October will face even more rail strikes in the UK, with heavy travel disruptions caused by a mass walkout of the RMT and ASLEF rail unions.
+This will lead most major rail services to be severely reduced or suspended entirely, leaving commuters weighing up their options.

-The rail strikes are planned for 1 October for both unions, as well as 5 October for ASLEF and 8 October for the RMT.
+The rail strikes have gone ahead on 1 October for both unions, as well as being scheduled on 5 October for ASLEF and 8 October for the RMT.
 Normal services may also be affected during the surrounding days as a result of the action.

 Will the rail strikes affect the Tube and London Overground?